TheresaLui/SelfHelpContent_v2/articles/microsoft.machinelearning.runs/remoterunfails.md

 If you are running into ModuleErrors (no module named), it means that the training script is expecting a package to be installed, but the package missing in the training environment.
 You will need to ensure that your Azure ML environment includes the missing dependency.
 See [Create and manage Azure ML environments](https://docs.microsoft.com/azure/machine-learning/how-to-use-environments).

 ### NameError (name not defined), AttributeError (object has no attribute)
-This exception should come from your training script.
-You can look at the log files from the Azure ML studio UI to get more information about the specific name not defined or the attribute error.
+This exception probably comes from your training script.
+Review the log files from the Azure ML studio UI to get more information about the specific name not defined or the attribute error.
 From the SDK, you can use `run.get_details()` to view the error message.
 You'll also be able to see a list of all the log files generated for your run.

 Make sure to take a look at your training script and fix the error before resubmitting your run.

 ### ImportError: No module named ruamel.yaml
-This issue is encountered with the installation of the Azure ML Python SDK on the latest pip (>20.1.1) in the conda base environment for all released versions of Azure Machine Learning SDK for Python.
+You may see this error message when installing the Azure ML Python SDK on the latest pip (>20.1.1) in the conda base environment for all released versions of Azure Machine Learning SDK for Python.
 Use the following workarounds:

 * Do not install the Python SDK on the conda base environment.
 Instead, create a new conda environment and install the Python SDK there.
 * For creating custom Docker images where you cannot switch away from conda base environment, pin `pip<=20.1.1` in the dockerfile.